Skip to content

 It is essential to think ahead when you visualize your business at its peak.
 For instance, will the current economic landscape impact your business in the foreseeable future?
 Consider your options if the business is operating at its best.
 Are the systems and processes of your particular franchise well-defined and resilient?

-Another important consideration you should discuss with your lawyer is the time it may take to sell the franchise upon retirement.
+Another essential consideration you should discuss with your lawyer is the time it may take to sell the franchise upon retirement.
 Consider which skills and attributes enable you to perform so well.
 Additionally, you might think about who is most suited to fill your shoes and take over the role.

 Planning In Advance